Chesapeake Clean Water Blueprint

 These successes were due to strategic funding, partnerships with non-government organizations, and outreach activities.
 Implementing newly accepted statewide septic and polluted-runoff regulations and collecting critical data related to agricultural practices will lead to future progress.
 But there is room for improvement.
 In 2014, Governor Markell announced his Clean Water for Delaware's Future Initiative which, if approved, will provide the necessary funding needed to implement additional conservation and infrastructure practices and upgrades.
 It is now up to the legislature to pass his proposal.

 Concerted efforts to create a centralized database will help Delaware increase their data-tracking capabilities and verification processes to meet or exceed 2017 goals.

-Additionally, implementation of new statewideon-site wastewater and stormwater regulations will address the state’s current inability to meet 2013 goals.
-Overall, Delaware has made an effort to reach their milestones, and we will work to ensure they continue to identify and address deficiencies.
+Additionally, implementation of new statewide on-site wastewater and stormwater regulations will address the state's current inability to meet 2013 goals.

 You can track progress for all Bay jurisdictions, including Pennsylvania, on EPA's Chesapeake Stat website site.
 On EPA's Chesapeake Bay TMDL website you can read about progress already being realized.